RE3-Github-Organization/circle2web/content/about.md

 ---
 title: About Us
-description_markdown: How to quantify security success?
+description_markdown: Squared Circle Security is on a mission to quantify your security success.
 image: "/images/cmdr-shane-610506-unsplash.webp"
 sections:
 - title: Our Story